aither64/haveclip-desktop/README.md

 in one in OS X.

 First thing to do is to setup devices where the clipboard will be synced.
 Right-click on the tray icon and select Settings.
-Go to tab Pool, click on "Add" button and follow the verification process.
+Go to tab *Devices*, click on *Add*" button and follow the verification process.

 If the verification process is successful, the clipboard will be synchronized between the two computers.